black-studio/black-studio-tinymce-widget/readme.txt

 Plugin's data is stored in serialized format inside a record in the `wp_options` table having `option_name` = `'widget_black-studio-tinymce'`.
 Data storage is handled by WordPress and not directly by the plugin itslef.
 The widgets data is intentionally kept in the datatbase upon plugin deactivation / deletion to avoid content loss.
 If you want to totally remove the plugin including its data, just remove that record after plugin removal.

 == Changelog ==

+= 2.2.5 (2015-07-11) =
+* Fixed z-index issue on Styles dropdown in Customizer
+* Added workaround to avoid glitches in Customizer
+* Fixed extra slashes in inclusions using plugin_dir_path
+* Added Persian translation (courtesy of WP-Translation.org team on Transifex)

 = 2.2.4 (2015-05-14) =
 * Fixed issue with WordPress Theme Customizer